China audits State Grid as corruption crackdown seen widening

 But analysts say a central purpose of the anti-corruption campaign may be to consolidate Xi’s power and remove opposition.

-Additional reporting by Li Hui and Ben Blanchard, and by Charlie Zhu in HONG KONG; Editing by Simon Cameron-Moore and Robert Birsel
+Additional reporting by Li Hui, and by Charlie Zhu in HONG KONG; Editing by Simon Cameron-Moore